tbogdala/ai_notepad/README.md

 * The sampler implementation is cribbed from Candle's examples and is *very basic*; this will be replaced soon.
 * No layer control is provided for offloading models to GPU at present.
+* It's possible that RTX 3000 series cards or better are the minimum required for Cuda builds - unconfirmed yet.

 ## Usage